typlosion14/Multibound-Reborn/README.md

 2. Set Launch Options
 	- Right-click on Starbound under the Library in Steam and select Properties.
 	- Under the General tab click the Set launch options... button.
-	- Enter the launch options '"pathtoStarbound/Multibound Reborn.exe" %command%', change the 'pathtoStarbound' with the path to Multibound Reborn.exe
+	- Enter the launch options (with the quote on the path) "pathtoStarbound/Multibound Reborn.exe" %command%, change the 'pathtoStarbound' with the path to Multibound Reborn.exe
 	- Close the game's Properties window and launch the game.
 ## Install Tutoriel FR:
 1. Allez au fichier de Starbound